dceejay/RedMap/README.md

 #### NATO Symbology

 You can use NATO symbols from <a href="https://github.com/spatialillusions/milsymbol" target="mapinfo">milsymbol.js</a>.
-To do this you need to supply a `msg.payload.SIDC` instead of an icon, for example:
+To do this you need to supply a `msg.payload.SIDC` 2525 code instead of an icon, for example:

     msg.payload = {
         "name": "Emergency Medical Operation",